spatie/typescript-transformer/docs/usage/collectors.md

 }
 ```

-First, you check if the class can be collected by this collector in `shouldCollect` when you can collect the class, `getClassOccurence` should return a correct `ClassOccurence`.
+First, you have to check if the class can be collected by this collector in the `shouldCollect` method.
+When you can collect the class, `getClassOccurence` should return a correct `ClassOccurence`.
 A `ClassOccurence` exists of a transformer for the class, and a name the typescript type will have.

 You can easily create a `ClassOccurrence` as such: